 Lake Louise, AB

-The Crossing Resort has accommodation, a cafeteria, a restaurant with all-you-can eat lunch and dinner buffets, a pub and a general store that carries basic hiking supplies and some groceries.
+The Crossing Resort has accommodation, laundry, a cafeteria, a restaurant with all-you-can eat breakfast, lunch and dinner buffets, a pub and a general store that carries camping supplies and some groceries.

 502 Patricia Street

-Jasper has several hotels, B&Bs, restaurants, two supermarkets, a laundromat, a few outdoor gear shops, a nearby campground and a Parks Canada office.
+Jasper has several hotels, B&Bs, restaurants, a hostel, two supermarkets, a laundromat, a few outdoor gear shops, a nearby campground and a Parks Canada visitor centre.

-Mount Robson Visitor Information Centre @ km 950.6 (+29 km on the Berg Lake Trail)
+Mount Robson Visitor Information Centre @ km 937 (+28 km on the Berg Lake Trail) TEMPORARILY UNAVAILABLE